-Seek medical attention for signs and symptoms listed above.
+Seek medical attention for signs and symptoms that concern you or interfere with your ability to function.
 If the underlying cause is a neurological disease or another medical condition, quick diagnosis and treatment may be important.
-If the diagnosis is a functional neurologic disorder, treatment may improve the symptoms and help prevent future problems.
+If the diagnosis is functional neurologic disorder, treatment may improve the symptoms and help prevent future problems.

-The exact cause of functional neurologic disorders is unknown.
-Theories regarding what happens in the brain to result in symptoms are complex and involve multiple mechanisms that may differ, depending on the type of functional neurologic disorder.
+The exact cause of functional neurologic disorder is unknown.
+Theories regarding what happens in the brain to result in symptoms are complex and involve multiple mechanisms that may differ, depending on the type of functional neurological symptoms.

 Basically, parts of the brain that control the functioning of your muscles and senses may be involved, even though no disease or abnormality exists.

-Factors that may increase your risk of functional neurologic disorders include:
+Factors that may increase your risk of functional neurologic disorder include:

-Women may be more likely than men to develop functional neurologic disorders.
+Females may be more likely than males to develop functional neurologic disorder.

-Some symptoms of functional neurologic disorders, particularly if not treated, can result in substantial disability and poor quality of life, similar to that caused by medical conditions or disease.
+Some symptoms of functional neurologic disorder, particularly if not treated, can result in substantial disability and poor quality of life, similar to problems caused by medical conditions or disease.

-There are no standard tests for functional neurologic disorders.
+There are no standard tests for functional neurologic disorder.
 Diagnosis usually involves assessment of existing symptoms and ruling out any neurological or other medical condition that could cause the symptoms.

-Functional neurologic disorders are diagnosed based on what is present, such as specific patterns of signs and symptoms, and not just by what is absent, such as a lack of structural changes on an MRI or abnormalities on an EEG.
+Functional neurologic disorder is diagnosed based on what is present, such as specific patterns of signs and symptoms, and not just by what is absent, such as a lack of structural changes on an MRI or abnormalities on an EEG.

-Testing and diagnosis usually involves a neurologist, but may include a psychiatrist or other mental health professional.
-Your doctor may use any of these terms: functional neurologic disorders (FNDs), functional neurological symptom disorder or conversion disorder.
+Testing and diagnosis usually involves a neurologist but may include a psychiatrist or other mental health professional.
+Your health care provider may use any of these terms: functional neurologic disorder (FND), functional neurological symptom disorder or an older term called conversion disorder.

-One advantage to using the term "functional neurologic disorders" is that it can be used to specify the type of functional neurological symptoms you have.
-For example, if your symptoms include problems walking, your doctor may refer to functional gait disorder or functional weakness.
+Sometimes your disorder may be called by a term that specifies the type of functional neurological symptoms you have.
+For example, if your symptoms include problems walking, your health care provider may call it functional gait disorder or functional weakness.